David Strang (police officer): Early life and education

 Strang was born in Glasgow and studied at Glasgow Academy and Loretto School.
-Strang then went on to study engineering science at the University of Durham, graduating with a BSc, before studying for an MSc in organisational behaviour at the University of London.
+He then went on to study engineering science at the University of Durham, graduating with a BSc degree, before studying for an MSc degree in organisational behaviour at the University of London.

 Police career

 Strang began his police career with the Metropolitan Police in 1980.
-He was posted to a number of different divisions as well as time with Criminal Investigation Department, Territorial Support Group and a secondment to the Police Staff College, Bramshill.
+He was posted to a number of divisions as well as time with Criminal Investigation Department, Territorial Support Group and a secondment to the Police Staff College, Bramshill.
 After rising to divisional commander of Wembley Division, he left the force in 1998 and was appointed assistant chief constable of Lothian and Borders Police.

-In August 2001 Strang was appointed chief constable of Dumfries and Galloway Police.
-He led a number of initiatives, focusing on alcohol and drug action as well as youth justice and was president of the Association of Chief Police Officers in Scotland during the 2004/05 year.
-On 29 March 2007 he was appointed chief constable of Lothian and Borders Police and served in that role until the force was amalgamated into Police Scotland.
+In August 2001, Strang was appointed chief constable of Dumfries and Galloway Police.
+He led a number of initiatives, focusing on alcohol and drug action as well as youth justice and was president of the Association of Chief Police Officers in Scotland during the 2004–2005 year.
+On 29 March 2007, he was appointed chief constable of Lothian and Borders Police and served in that role until the force was amalgamated into Police Scotland.

-Work with Prisons
+Work with prisons

 Strang was a member of the Scottish Prisons Commission which published a report entitled Scotland's Choice in 2008.
-In 2013 he was appointed as Her Majesty's Chief Inspector of Prisons for Scotland in succession to Hugh Munro, a post which he held until 2018.
+In 2013, he was appointed as Her Majesty's Chief Inspector of Prisons for Scotland in succession to Hugh Munro, a post which he held until 2018.
 He was subsequently appointed as chair of the Independent Inquiry into Mental Health Services in Tayside.